witheve/docs/src/handbook/tags.md

 ## Tips

-Tags are useful for switching.
+Tags are useful for creating switches.
 Add a tag to a record to include it in a set.
-Then When you don't want that record in the set anymore, just remove the tag, and the record will no longer match the set.
+Then, when you don't want that record in the set anymore, just remove the tag.
+The record will no longer match the set.

 ## Examples